 The viewing area in front of the live stage is mostly on a grass hill but there is a flat grass area directly in front of the stage.
 The area on the top of the hill across from the train station, by the accessible seating tent, is mostly flat with paved paths and grassy areas.

 The paved walkways in the park are visible on the festival map.
-While paved paths do provide access to all areas of the festival grounds, food and vendor tents, the kids zone, and sensory-friendly zone are
+While paved paths do provide access to all areas of the festival grounds between all areas of the festival grounds are on grassy fields.

-Accessible parking and porta potties are available and indicated on the map.
+Accessible parking and toilets are available and indicated on the map.

 Accessible Seating Tent